 - The Simpsons: Several:

-- Although not technically a museum, the Springfield Elementary trip to the box factory has this feel, causing Bart to wander off from the group.
-Principal Skinner and Martin, however, are fascinated.
+- Although not technically a museum, the Springfield Elementary trip to the box factory has this feel, even a "tour" of the manager's cramped office that consists of them following a yellow line around his desk and back out the door.
+Bart wanders off from the group, but Martin and Principal Skinner find the visit fascinating.

 - The Springfield Natural History Museum includes a sign claiming: "Egyptian artifacts now less boring".